The Ghostley Witch

 She frowned.
 Did she have him in her power now, or...?

-the time?
+back all the time?
 She certainly did not.
 All she wanted was to get married.
-The less

 didn´t work out with Klink, all she´d have to do was take her pick around the